Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

-Pioneer customization work Textual inversion \cite{gal2023textual} perform optimization to discover the text embedding $\mathbf{v}^*$ for personal object described by a few reference images (typically 3 to 5).
-This optimized embedding $\mathbf{v}^*$ serves as the pseudo-pronoun $S^*$ for the personal object in further conditional sampling process.
-To provide human-readable text description instead of text embedding for the given personal object, PH2P~\cite{mahajan2023prompting} employs quasi-newton L-BFGS~\cite{shanno1970conditioning} to directly optimize discrete tokens from a existing pre-specified vocabulary for the given image.
+Pioneer customization work Textual Inversion \citep{gal2023textual} performs optimization to discover the text embedding $\mathbf{v}^*$ for a personal object described by a few reference images (typically 3 to 5).
+This optimized embedding $\mathbf{v}^*$ serves as the pseudo-pronoun $S^*$ for the personal object in the further conditional sampling process.
+To provide human-readable text description instead of text embedding for given personal object, PH2P~\citep{mahajan2023prompting} employ quasi-newton L-BFGS~\citep{shanno1970conditioning} to directly optimize discrete tokens from an existing pre-specified vocabulary for the target image.

 \textit{1.2)}\,\,\textit{Employing VLP models}.
-However, performing time-consuming optimization process for each new visual subject hinders the deployment of these methods in application scenarios.
-Therefore, a branch of works prefer to employ Vision-Language Pre-training (VLP) models to directly generate the embedding for given visual subjects \cite{zhang2023forgedit,li2023blip}.
+However, performing time-consuming optimization for each new visual subject hinders the deployment of these methods in practical applications.
+Therefore, a branch of works prefers to employ Vision-Language Pre-training (VLP) models to directly generate the embedding for given visual subjects \citep{zhang2023forgedit,li2023blip}.

-BLIP \cite{li2022blip} is a strong VLP framework to synthesize captions for given images, which is widely employed in image editing tasks to generate an initial text prompt to describe the uncaptioned source image~\cite{zhang2023forgedit,li2023blip, bodur2023iedit,parmar2023zero}.
-BLIP can also be used to enhance user-provided prompts for eliminates editing failure caused by missing contexts in the coarse input prompts~\cite{kim2023user}.
-Besides, PRedItOR \cite{ravi2023preditor} prefers to leverage DALL-E2 \cite{ramesh2022dalle2} to fuse the source image with the target prompt by performing SDEdit \cite{meng2022SDEdit} process on the CLIP embedding space.
+BLIP \citep{li2022blip} is a strong VLP framework to synthesize captions for given images, which is widely employed in image editing tasks to generate an initial text prompt to describe the uncaptioned source image~\citep{zhang2023forgedit,li2023blip, bodur2023iedit,parmar2023zero}.
+BLIP can also be used to enhance user-provided prompts for eliminating editing failure caused by missing contexts in the coarse input prompts~\citep{kim2023user}.
+Besides, PRedItOR \citep{ravi2023preditor} prefer to leverage DALL-E2 \citep{ramesh2022dalle2} to fuse the source image with the target prompt by performing SDEdit \citep{meng2022SDEdit} process on the CLIP embedding space.